AashGan/TemporalPerturbSum/README.md

 # Weights and replication

 To retrieve the exact results made from the paper, the weights are not given with the repository, please contact Aashutosh.ganesh@maastrichtuniversity.nl for the specific weights for replication.
+Due to differences in CUDA versions, pytorch versions and the type of GPU, exact results are not replicable via training.
+However, the results should be within the ranges as reported in the paper and the original results can be obtained via the original weights.
 # Acknowledgements

 This work wouldn't have been possible without invaluable contributions made by other researchers within video Summarization such as